Carlos Prates punishes Jack Della Maddalena at UFC Fight Night Australia

 Prates called for a match against the winner of the still-unconfirmed upcoming welterweight title fight between champion Islam Makhachev and Ian Machado Makhachev.

-“I can punch, I can knee, I can kick … so I’m better and now I feel like I’m the number one contender,” Prates said after his win.
+“I can punch, I can knee, I can kick … so I’m better, and now I feel like I’m the number one contender,” Prates said after his win.
 “I can’t wait to see Makhachev and Ian, and then I’m going to fight the winner.”

-Prates, 32, won his third straight fight and improved to 24-7 with 19 wins by knockout.
-Della Maddalena, 29, lost his second straight fight to fall to 18-4 with 12 wins by knockout (KO).
+Prates, 32, won his third straight fight and improved to 24-7 with 19 wins by knockout (KO).
+Della Maddalena, 29, lost his second straight fight to fall to 18-4 with 12 wins by KO.

 Australia’s Quillan Salkilld, 26, won the co-main event and improved to 12-1 with a first-round technical knockout (TKO) victory against lightweight Beneil Dariush, 36.